 Office 2019 for Windows – facts, prices and dates

-Here’s what we know about the upcoming versions of Office 2019 for Windows.
+Here’s what we know about the Office 2019 for Windows.
 There’s a matching page about Office 2019 for Mac.

 Before you get too excited

 Do NOT buy Office 2019 if you have Office 365 like Office 365 Home, Office 365 Personal or an enterprise plan.
 In other words, you pay for Office as an annual fee.

 Office 2019 is NOT like past versions such as Office 2016, Office 2013 etc. It’s NOT a new version intended for all Microsoft Office users.

 Anyone on an Office 365 plan does NOT need Office 2019.

 Office 365 ‘subscribers’ have a more advanced version of Microsoft Office already.